thorbenegberts/scum/README.md

 We follow these principles:

-Our highest priority is to surprise the customer with software that matured gracyfully in our advanced processes with a big bang release.
+Our highest priority is to surprise the customer with software that matured gracefully in our advanced processes with a big bang release.

 Introduce changing requirements, even without asking the customer.
 Fragile processes harness change to fix the unreasonable requirements of the customer.